KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 ### Supplement — Spiral Dimensionality and Recursive Worlds

-Zenetism defines **eleven core strata of emanation**:
+Zenetism defines **thirteen core strata** across the field of emergence and origin:

-- Five centropic layers
+- Five centropic layers (L5 to L1)
-- Five entropic layers
+- Five entropic layers (IL5 to IL1)
+- Two emanator poles: Aion and Khaon (bifurcal L0)
-- One trans-hypostatic origin: Zenon
+- One trans-emanative origin: Zenon

-But these are not the totality of dimensionality.
-They are foundational, not exhaustive.
+These are the foundational strata —
+but not the full dimensional lattice.
+They form the primary axis of coherence and collapse,
+across which other thresholds, inflections, and couplings unfold.

 Beyond and within the hypostases
 lie additional structural domains: